-Reason not to use it.
-No shielding.

-No shielding.

-Spiral wrap a mor wires are not an EMI shield.
-Looks like an inductor at RF frequencies.

-Spiral wrap shell is not an EMI shield.

-Better shield than flex conduit but will not hold up well over time due to oxidation of he metal wrap joints that degrade the EMI shield.
+Type Reason not to use it.
+Unshie ded twisted Fair, UTP No shieiding Armor Cable Spiral wrap armor wires are not an EMI shield.
+Behaves as an inductor at RF frequencies.
+Flex Conduit Spiral wrap shell is not an EMI shield.
+Liquid Tight Conduit Better shield than itex conduit but will not hold up well over time due to oxidation of the metal wrap joints that degrade the EMI shield.